Ed King (activist): Delta Ministry

 In 1967, King left Tougaloo to devote himself to the Delta Ministry, the church group he founded to support the Freedom Summer initiative.
 The Delta Ministry would grow into a longer-term project promoting the economic development of the Mississippi Delta region.

 Methodist Board of Missions

 In 1970, King joined the Methodist Board of Missions (later known as Global Ministries) as a special envoy giving lectures and sermons in New York and India, where he and his family lived during 1971 while King was involved with nonviolence development research at the Mahatma Gandhi Peace Foundation in New Delhi.

 ACLU leadership

-From 1973 to 1977, King served as president of the American Civil Liberties Union of Mississippi and a member of the ACLU’s National Board.
+From 1973 to 1977, King served as president of the American Civil Liberties Union of Mississippi and a member of the ACLU's National Board.

-Recent years
+Later years

-King continues to lecture extensively on his experiences during the civil rights movement and is a frequent participant in political seminars.
+King continued to lecture extensively on his experiences during the civil rights movement and was a frequent participant in political seminars.
 He has spoken at universities and churches throughout the U.S., as well as in Afghanistan and Moscow.
-He also assists in worship services at Galloway United Methodist Church in Jackson.
+He also assisted in worship services at Galloway United Methodist Church in Jackson.